PietarTheWise/fractol/README.md

 #then run:
 $ ./fractol

-#note: the program will give you options on the command line, so for instance if you wan't mandlebrot set type:
+#note: the program will give you options on the command line, so for instance if you want mandlebrot set type:

 $ ./fractol 'mandlebrot set'